 The newbie writer: don’t hire an editor

-You’re probably not ready for it yet.
+They’re probably not ready for it yet.

-If you pay to have your work copy-edited and proofread, it’s highly likely that the story won’t be up to scratch.
-So if you self-publish, it’s unlikely to sell or attract great reviews.
+If they pay to have their work copy-edited and proofread, it’s highly likely that the story won’t be up to scratch.
+And it’s likely that a manuscript critique or developmental edit would only scratch the surface of the issues that need addressing.

 The established writer (self-publishing): choose copy-editing

-But only if you want to self-publish.
+But only if they want to self-publish.

-Chances are, you know what makes a good story.
-If you’re really on the ball, you’ll have a good idea of the bookselling industry, too, so you know what kinds of books people like to read, the genres that sell the most, etc., which helps you make decisions about your book, set realistic expectations and effectively plan your marketing.
-Because you’re established in your network, you’ll know how to use beta readers to help you test and improve your story.
+If they’re really on the ball, they’ll have a good idea of the bookselling industry, too, so they know what kinds of books people like to read, the genres that sell the most, etc., which will help them make decisions about their book, set realistic expectations and effectively plan their marketing.

 The established writer (traditional publishing): choose a manuscript critique